+If you want to search by account, you will also need to select a tax year.
+HCAD maintains public property records for the previous five years.
 Once you’ve selected a tax year, you can enter the 13-digit account number of your desired property and click Search.

 Real Property Search

-With an account number or property owner search, you only need one piece of information.
-Real Property Search adds another layer of information that you can include when searching by address, however.
+With an account number and property owner search, you only need one piece of information.

-What’s most different about the Real Property Search is the ability to search within a range of addresses.
-In this section, after choosing a tax year, you can search a street name, then add a range of street numbers.
-Real Property Search better affords you the ability to search for multiple properties by address at once.
+In addition to the first address search option, where similarly to Quick Search you can enter a single address, Real Property Search also allows you to search within a range of addresses.
+In this section, after choosing a tax year, you can add a range of street numbers.
+This feature lets you look up multiple properties by address at once.

 Real Property Search Advanced

 The Real Property Advanced Search is the most granular and detailed way to run an HCAD property search.
 Even at a glance, the advanced search interface is much more extensive than the ones we discussed so far.